 Now restart the PC to bring it back to normal and fix high CPU usage.

 Check Incompatible Programs

 Some users say that this only happens when they use certain programs.
 Especially when they have antivirus software running in the background.
 The antivirus software might have some conflicts with certain programs.
 The next time you ever encounter this situation, try to pay extra attention to see if you can find the program that is messing with your system.
 If such program can be located, try to reinstall it or uninstall it completely.

 Disable startup programs

-Again Disabling the unnecessary Startup programs is very helpful solution to fix High System Resource usage (ntoskrnl.exe High CPU Usage) problem on Windows 10.
+Again Disabling the unnecessary Startup programs is a very helpful solution to fix the High System Resource usage (ntoskrnl.exe High CPU Usage) problem on Windows 10.